Skin cancer surgery

 • Melanoma

-• Surgery can be performed under local anaesthetic (by numbing the area) or general anaesthesia.
+• Surgery can be performed under local anaesthetic (by numbing the area), local anaesthetic with sedation medications, or general anaesthesia (you’ll be completely asleep).
 It is usually performed as a day only procedure in hospital.

 • The skin cancer is removed with a margin of normal tissue to ensure the excision is complete.